szabgab/slides/python-programming/flask.md

 curl http://localhost:5000/
 ```

-Windows on the command line or in the terminal of Pycharm.
+Windows on the command line or in the terminal of Pycharm:

 ```
 set FLASK_APP=app